mdelclaro/golang-capital-gain/README.md

 # Golang Capital Gain Calculator

 This project is a Golang-based application that calculates capital gains based on a series of stock operations (e.g., `BUY` and `SELL`).
-The application processes input data and outputs the calculated taxes for each operation.
+The application processes input data and outputs the calculated taxes for each operation based on predetermined rules.

 ## Requirements